sourcegraph/handbook/content/benefits-pay-perks/benefits-perks/mental-health/modern-health.md

 **Q: Can I use the stipend for a family member's mental health support?**

-No, at this time the $250 benefit is focused on our teammates' mental health.
+A: No, at this time the $250 benefit is focused on our teammates' mental health.

 **Q: Why are we not offering a larger budget per teammate with how expensive therapy services can be?**

-The People Team is always evaluating our benefits and perks while working within a tight budget.
+A: The People Team is always evaluating our benefits and perks while working within a tight budget.
 We are very excited we have been able to repurpose our Modern Health budget to support a variety of mental health services.

 **Q: Will my manager need to approve my reimbursement request?**

-No, the people team will approve the stipend requests.
+A: No, the people team will approve the stipend requests.
 Your manager is not part of the approval workflow.

 **Q: How do I know what resource is best for me?**

-There is not a one-size fits all solution to mental health resources.
+A: There is not a one-size fits all solution to mental health resources.
 We recommend reviewing the recommended apps and find one that’s overview resonates with you.
 For US-based teammates: You can also reach out to our [benefits advocate team](../benefits.md#q-what-is-sequoia-consulting-group) to learn what therapy resources are available through your insurance plans.

 If you have questions not answered here, please reach out to the People Team through #ask-people-team or people-ops@sourcegraph.com.